dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-Following more feedback, I have changed the rectangles for the eyes of the cows to be circles.
-This makes my design a lot more cohesive with the ovals that are drawing the cows face.
-My next steps will be to continue refining the code and I may try experimenting with the pixel function that was given in todays class to see if it will work in with my design.
-I have just implemented the purview.json file so I will also work on putting in the commits that I want to show.
+I have gone through my code and cleaned it up a lot and added relevant comments to get it ready for submission.
+As I was going through, I decided to change the stroke weight of the ovals to 1 to make them slightly bigger and put the stroke weight of the circles that draw the cows eyes to 6.
+These changes were to refine the design but did not present big changes to the images.
+I decided to lower the render count to 7 as I found that the images were taking a little too long to render.

 Theme:
 I have chosen farming as my theme for this project as it is something personal to me that I care about.
 Farming gets a lot of bad media that does not express what farming is really about.
 Therefore, I took into consideration the location of where the work would be displayed as most people who may view it will have a limited experience with farming.
 I want to express the beauty of farming and contrast the bad pictures that are presented in the media.